-Focusing on creating wellbeing, Collective Arts was founded in 1999 and is a diverse and established creative arts organisation based in South West London.
-Working with schools, galleries, businesses and special interest groups, our aim is to ‘create wellbeing’ through a bespoke range of innovative and creative visual arts programming, our aim is to enhance wellbeing for special interest groups, organisations and schools.
+Founded in 1999, Collective Arts is a diverse and established creative arts organisation based in South West London.
+Using a bespoke range of innovative and creative visual arts programming, our aim is to enhance wellbeing for special interest groups, organisations and schools.

-If we’ve learned only one thing based on over 25 years of experience, it’s that creative activity is transformative.
-It doesn’t matter whether you’re a company director or a 5 year old child, it can change how you look at and feel about your world.
-In recent years, more and more research has begun to explore the impact of creative and image-based activity not only on wellbeing and our perceptions, but also on our ability to learn effectively, communicate, de-stress and understand ourselves.
-Good and it’s about time because the truth is that we’ve using images to communicate, to share our stories, to assert who we are for almost 15,000 years before we even started using language.
-We are in fact so inherently clued up on visuals that even having a brief case in a meeting or a picture of Hilary Clinton on the wall enhances our productivity and performance.
+Creativity Matters: Over 25 years of experience has taught us that creative activity is transformative.
+So it doesn’t matter whether you’re a company director or a 5 year old child, it can change how you perceive and feel about your world.
+In recent years, more and more research has begun to explore the impact of creative and image-based activity not only on wellbeing and perception, but also on our ability to learn effectively, communicate, de-stress and understand ourselves.